Abram Joseph Ryan: Vincentian ministry

 Ryan spent the rest of the summer on another preaching tour, this time in the company of his Provincial Superior.
 Conflict arose during the course of the tour as the superior felt that Ryan's preaching was not fully spiritually centered, and Ryan felt the criticism keenly.
 As a new priest, he was assigned to teach theology at St. Mary's of the Barrens.

 He was also listed in 1860–61 on the faculty roster of St. Vincent's College in Cape Girardeau, Missouri.
 Founded in 1843, St. Vincent's was the forerunner of De Paul University in Chicago, now the nation's largest Catholic university.
 Frequent bouts of illness, however, kept Ryan confined to bed until the following spring.
 It was at that time that the inauguration of Abraham Lincoln took place.
 Ryan was so incensed at being called by the same name as the new president, whom he despised, that he began to use the shortened version by which he had been called as a boy, the form by which he became known in history.

-In the Fall of 1861, soon after the start of the American Civil War, Ryan was transferred back to Our Lady of the Angels Seminary in New York, but remained there for only a month before once more falling ill.
+In the fall of 1861, soon after the start of the American Civil War, Ryan was transferred back to Our Lady of the Angels Seminary in New York but remained there for only a month before once more falling ill.
 He was allowed to go to his mother's home in St. Louis to rest.
-He returned to New York to teach at the start of 1862 but soon feel ill again and was allowed to go back home.
+He returned to New York to teach at the start of 1862 but soon fell ill again and was allowed to go back home.
 In April he declared himself fit to teach again, but his superiors instead transferred him to parish duties in La Salle, Illinois.

 After arriving there, Ryan realized that he would not be able to express his strong views in support of the Confederacy.
 Frustrated, and feeling ignored by his immediate superior, he wrote directly to the Superior General of the Congregation in Paris, asking to be released from his vows.
 He pleaded his poor health and his personal conflict with the Provincial Superior.
 After not receiving a reply, he sent a second request, to which he received a positive response the following August.
 He determined to sign the release forms on that following September 1 and immediately returned home, where he was soon joined by his brother David, who had left the seminary in New York with the intention of enlisting in the Confederate Army.